EDUCBA Logo

 • Price data

-Type of traders Fundamental analysis is preferred by the long-term position traders.
+Type of traders Long-term position traders prefer fundamental analysis.
 Technical analysis is preferred by the swing as well as short-term day traders.

-Impact of external news Fundamental analysis remains un-impacted with external news.
+Impact of external news Fundamental analysis remains unimpacted by external news.
 Technical analysis can get impacted due to external news.

-Indicators Fundamental analysis studies expenses, revenues, assets, liabilities, debt-equity ratio, return on equity ratio, and so on.
-Technical analysis makes use of charts such as price data, etc. EMA, RSI, MACD, Simple moving average, etc., are commonly used technical indicators.
+Indicators Fundamental analysis studies expenses, revenues, assets, liabilities, debt-equity ratio, return on equity ratio, etc. Technical analysis makes use of charts such as price data, etc. EMA, RSI, MACD, Simple moving average, etc., are common technical indicators.

 Conclusion

-Fundamental analysis is used for long-term investments, while technical analysis is used for short-term investments.
-The fundamental analysis enables analysts to forecast future performance taking financial reports of an organization into use while technical analysis enables the analysts to ascertain whether previous patterns in stock price would repeat in the coming time or not.
+Fundamental analysis is useful for long-term investments, while technical analysis is for short-term investments.
+The fundamental analysis enables analysts to forecast future performance by using an organization’s financial reports.
+In contrast, technical analysis enables analysts to ascertain whether previous patterns in stock prices will repeat in the coming time.
 Fundamental analysis considers both previous and current data, whereas technical analysis considers only past data.

 Recommended Articles